The Inspector: Revival

 The title character of The Inspector was revived in 1993 for the syndicated series, The Pink Panther, voiced by Brian George.
 The Inspector often works alongside the Pink Panther when he is depicted in law enforcement.
 He also appears in the intro and outro to the game The Pink Panther: Passport to Peril, voiced by Barry Carrollo, as the head of a secret agency for which Pink works.

 In other media

-A back-up feature starring the Inspector appeared regularly in The Pink Panther and the Inspector comic books published by Gold Key comics, and he also starred in his own title.
-He also appears in the computer game The Pink Panther: Passport to Peril, where he hires the Pink Panther to help him fight crime.
+A back-up feature starring the Inspector appeared regularly in The Pink Panther and the Inspector comic books published by Gold Key comics, and he starred in his own title.
+He appears in the computer game The Pink Panther: Passport to Peril, where he hires the Pink Panther to help him fight crime.
 The Inspector and Deux-Deux also appear in the 1981 story record A Pink Panther Christmas from Kid Stuff Records, in which they try to capture The Pink Panther while he is helping Santa Claus.